osisoft/EdgeCmd-Docs/V1.1/Configuration/configure-adapter-or-eds-component.md

 ---
-uid: ConfigureAdapterComponent1-1
+uid: ConfigureAdapterOrEDSComponent1-1
 ---

-# Configure adapter component
+# Configure adapter or EDS component

-Use EdgeCmd utility to add and remove adapter components, and to configure facets of the components.
+Use EdgeCmd utility to add and remove adapter or EDS components, and to configure facets of the components.

 **Note:** The examples in this topic are using the default port number `5590`.
-If you specified a different port number for your adapter, you need to add it in the command.
+If you specified a different port number for your adapter or EDS, you need to add it in the command.
 For example:

 ```cmd
 edgecmd -port 5591 <RestOfTheCommand>